tekumara/notes/sed.md

 ### Troubleshooting

-`invalid command code o`: make sure you provide a file extension to -i, eg: `sed -i.bak ...` or `sed -i ''` to replace without backing up (note on GNU/linux this would be `sed -i''` ie: no space after the flag).
+`invalid command code`: use `-e` with `-i` otherwise macos sed will inteprete the next command as the backup suffix, eg: `sed -i -e 's/before/after/g' file.txt`

 `in-place editing only works for regular files`: sed doesn't like symlinks